maryam-kazemi/maryam-kazemi/README.md

 # 💫 About Me:
 Hey there!
-I’m a member of the Turing team(Pixel group).
+I’m a member of the Turing team.
 I’m all about turning creative ideas into functional solutions and enjoy the journey of learning and growing in the tech world.

 ## 🌐 Socials: